manasakoraganji/Edgroom_AuthApp/README.md

 # Auth using reactJS and PHP and MySQL {CRUD}

-This is a fully functional authentication application using reactJs with bootstrap in frontend and PHP in backend and MySQL as Database
+This is a fully functional authentication application using reactJs with bootstrap in frontend and PHP in backend and MySQL as Database.

 ### Explanation